maglub/raspiMake/README.md

 **Note!!!**

-If you write something to the wrong /dev/rdisk device, you _will_ hurt something.
+If you write to the wrong /dev/rdisk device, you _will_ hurt something.
 Badly.
 Only do this if you are sure that the /dev/rdisk device (DISK=X) you choose is really the SD card you aim to write to.
 I once destroyed a friend's TimeMachine backups this way.
 Luckily, we are still on speaking terms.

 ## Installation